 If you are yearning for a massage or a new dress or a night out, think about why you want those things.
 Is it because they are going to add value to you or your life i.e. are they things/experiences that truly bring you joy, are they things you feel like you deserve because you did something else, or are you covering up the pain with something that should be enjoyable?
 Once you answer that, your next step becomes clear.

-Society, our parents, teachers, friends, TV, advertisements, and a even more that I don't care to list, have programed us to believe that we have to earn our enjoyment, our happiness.
-Our rising rates of depression and other mental health challenges is no surprise when we realize that we have tied happiness to conventional metrics of success, rather than to our individual experiences.
+Society, our parents, teachers, friends, TV, advertisements, and even more that I don't care to list have programmed us to believe that we have to earn our enjoyment, our happiness.
+Our rising rates of depression and other mental health challenges are no surprise when we realize that we have tied happiness to conventional metrics of success, rather than to our individual experiences.
 Happiness isn't something you can chase, it's what you create for yourself.
 It's celebrating every win AND every lesson.
 Learn to tune yourself into your own joy and become determined to rewrite how you think about what you deserve because guess what?
 We don't own a lot in this life that can't be taken away from us, but we do own how we feel about ourselves and everything else.
 The only requirement to being happy is being alive.
-It's never to late to change our habits.
+It's never too late to change our habits.